thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 array of
 functions](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers#reducer)).
-This currently seems way more effort than using `iterate`, but `scan` being a transducer instead of a generator means it’s more flexible in terms of supporting different data flow scenarios (as we will see v. soon).
+This currently seems way more effort than using `iterate`, but `scan` being a transducer instead of a generator means it's more flexible in terms of supporting different data flow scenarios (as we will see v. soon).

 ```js